Kenny van der Weg

-Kenny van der Weg (born 19 February 1991) is a Dutch footballer who plays as a centre back for RBC Roosendaal.
+Kenny van der Weg (born 19 February 1991) is a Dutch footballer who plays as a defender.

 Career

 Van der Weg has previously played for NAC Breda in the Dutch leagues, and for Ross County in the Scottish Premiership.
 Ross County released him from his contract on 31 January 2018, and he signed with Hamilton Academical on 12 February.

 He signed for Belgian club Roeselare in June 2018.
 After six months in Belgium, van der Weg returned to Ross County in January 2019, but left seven months later to return to the Netherlands to be with his family.
 On 11 September 2019 he signed for Norwegian side Aalesund.
 Without even practicing with the club, his contract was terminated in mid-November 2019.
 On 30 January 2020, he joined TOP Oss, but left the club again at the end of the season as a free agent, without having made any appearances.